-This controls the time during which shielding gas flows before the arc is struck.
+This controls the time during which the shielding gas flows before the arc is struck.

-- Setting of gas pre-flow time performed in the settings menu.
+- Setting the gas preflow time from the settings menu.

 Slope up

 The slope up function means that, when the TIG arc strikes, the current rises slowly to the set value.
 This provides a gentler heating of the electrode, and gives the welder a chance to position the electrode properly before the set welding current is reached.